SrijanKAr/SrijanKAr/README.md

 - 👋 Hi, I’m @SrijanKAr
-- 👀 I’m interested in Javascript and React
+- 👀 I’m interested in Javascript, React, Flutter and node js
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...